 "Toyota was excited to partner with Oath in 2017 to bring stunning live performances from world-renowned musical artists at several celebrated festivals to fans who weren't able to attend in person but still wanted that immersive experience.
 Toyota has seen increases in views, unique users and engagement compared to our campaign in 2016," said Nancy Inouye, National Media Manager for Toyota Motor North America.

 Putting Together the Playlist

 The four live-streamed events, including Firefly, Panorama, Life is Beautiful, and Voodoo, appeared on Yahoo Entertainment and through a custom built billboard ad on the Yahoo homepage.
-Video, native and display ads ran across Oath websites to promote Toyota vehicles and the live streams.
-Oath's data and insights helped Toyota to specifically target millennials who were in the market for a new car with relevant ads.
+Video, native and display ads ran across Verizon Media websites to promote Toyota vehicles and the live streams.
+Verizon Media's data and insights helped Toyota to specifically target millennials who were in the market for a new car with relevant ads.

 It's All About the Journey